Galileo2010/openshift-workshop/README.md

 Follow [README.md](https://github.com/platform-guild/platform-s2i-springboot) to import S2I builder image into the online catalog.

-Continue next step only when builder image is created successfully.
-You can check from web console.
+> _Note: only continue next step only when builder image is created successfully.
+You can check from web console._

 #### Build service with S2I builder image
 Create Zipkin server from zipkin-server/build-deployment-config.yaml.

 There are two ways.
-Either to create via ```oc```,
+Either to create via `oc`,
 ```console
 oc new-app -f openshift/zipkin-server/build-deployment-config.yaml \
     -p PROJECT_NAME=workshop \